gmareske/castle-savings/README.md

 # Save It!
 Hack UIowa project - a chatbot for slaying personal savings goals.
-Winner, Best Fintech/Insuretech Hack
+Winner, Best Fintech/Insuretech Hack.

 ### US savings rate in decline
 According to FRED data, personal savings as percent of DPI (that is, how much people save as a percentage of their after-tax income) was 3.5% in July 2017.